History of the New Orleans EMS

 The Crash Truck was not solely responsible for extrications from automobile accidents and providing first aid.
-It served in a spectrum of areas, taking on the duties of bomb disposal, diving and underwater rescue, operating the department's only patrol boat, rolling on SWAT calls, and handling mental patients.
+It served in a spectrum of areas; taking on the duties of bomb disposal, diving, underwater rescue, operating the department's only patrol boat, rolling on SWAT calls, and psychiatric emergencies.
 Only twelve police officers were assigned to the Crash Truck during this period.

 Emergency Medical Technician (EMT) training became available in the early 1960's, and the size of New Orleans EMS grew along with the population.
 After advanced level paramedic training became available in this area in the mid 1970's, the first two New Orleans Police Department paramedics graduated from Tulane Medical School in 1979.
 It was this year that the city administration made the decision to change the nature of employees in the division and replace police officers with civilian EMT's, as employees moved on through attrition.
 Purview of all other non-medical function NOPD was turned over to the Special Operations Division.

 NOPD EMS Unit in 1977

 On July 1st, 1985, NOPD EMS was transferred to the control of the New Orleans Health Department under the direction of Marline Parr and it was known for years thereafter as NOHD EMS.